TFelbor/ai-library/README.md

 # AI Resource Library 🤖

 A full-stack web application for discovering, sharing, and managing AI resources.
 Built with modern web technologies, this platform allows users to browse curated AI tools and submit new resources for review.
+Soon to be tranformed into AI Agent Library...
+Hoping for this project to turn into an opensource project where developers are allowed submit their agents, both free and paid for more advanced and sophisticated agents.

 **Live Demo** → [ai-library-tfelbor.netlify.app](https://ai-library-tfelbor.netlify.app/)